jschuur/chatgpt-repl/README.md

 6. Hit Ctrl-C or enter `.exit` to end the session when sufficiently filled with knowledge.
 7. Use the up/down arrows to access previously entered prompts or commands.

 Responses are streamed in by default.
-This can be disabled with the `.stream false` command or the `--stream false` CLI ption.
+This can be disabled with the `.stream false` command or the `--stream false` CLI option.
 Streamed responses currently [don't include](https://community.openai.com/t/openai-api-get-usage-tokens-in-response-when-set-stream-true/141866/2) token usage from the API and not included in usage tracking (issue to [estimate usage](https://github.com/jschuur/chatgpt-repl/issues/46)).

 Cancel a request in progress with Ctrl-C at any time, even when streaming.